akshat0201/Web-Scraping/README.md

 This project looks for python jobs that were posted recently(the ones marked as 'few days ago') and filters out any skill you might not have.
 It puts each of the valid posts into a file saved by name of company with a link to the application and other skills required.
 This list refreshes every 5 minutes to keep you up to date.

-To run locally, first run these commands to install the required libraries:
+To run locally, first install the required libraries:
   1. pip install beautifulsoup4
   2. pip install requests